getgrav/grav-learn/pages/05.advanced/07.yaml/docs.md

 Basic Data Types
 -----

-YAML excels at working with **mappings** (hashes/dictionaries), **sequences** (arrays/lists), and **scalars** (strings/numbers).
+YAML excels at working with **mappings** (hashes / dictionaries), **sequences** (arrays / lists), and **scalars** (strings / numbers).
 While it can be used with most programming languages, it works best with languages that are built around these data structure types.
 This includes: PHP, Pyton, Perl, JavaScript, and Ruby.

 ## Scalars

 Scalars are a pretty basic concept.
 They are the strings and numbers that make up the data on the page.
-A scalar could be a boolean propertly, like `Yes`, integer (number) such as `5`, or a string of text, like a sentence or the title of your website.
+A scalar could be a boolean property, like `Yes`, integer (number) such as `5`, or a string of text, like a sentence or the title of your website.

 Scalars are often called variables in programming.
 If you were making a list of types of animals, they would be the names given to those animals.